 Today I’m sharing a list of simple but effective changes I made in my classroom to make my math program more successful.
-So often after a lesson I’d ask if there were any questions, and all little heads would shake “nope”, and everyone seemed fully confident as they went off to complete their task.
+Hopefully they will help you, too!

-Soon enough, those early finishers start hovering around, wanting me to check their work and wondering what they should do next.
-How did they finish so quickly?
+Soon enough, those early finishers would start hovering around, wanting me to check their work and wondering what they should do next.
+I’d think: How did they finish so quickly?
 Did I underestimate the time it would take to complete this work?

 No, I didn’t.
 When I DO look at their work, I realize that there are a lot of little errors, and they’ve rushed through it, leaving ME with a bunch of correcting and scrambling for early finisher work.